mijito-wx/vim-elixir-compiler/README.md

     adherence to best practices, and additional configuration options.

-*   In order to decide whether to show an error message for tests, now the "Compilation error" string is matche to the standard output of the test compile command.
+*   In order to decide whether to show an error message for tests, now the "Compilation error" string is matched to the standard output of the test compile command.
 This may be improved by matching inside Elixir and returning exit code 1.

+*   Further investigation of the Elixir per-file build process could lead to more robust solutions.

+*   Improve styling and UX visuals.

 ## Contributing